 Edited by Peter J Dean, this book takes a collection of experts to explore the critical campaigns of 1943 in both an accessible and scholarly manner.
-The foreword is written by Hon.
+The foreword is written by the Hon.
 Dr Brendan Nelson, Director, Australian War Memorial.
 It includes Japanese perspectives, detailed maps, charts and illustrations.

 Contributors include: Peter Dean, David Horner, Hiroyuki Shindo, Kevin C Holzimmer, Mark Johnston, Ian Pfenningwerth, Ross Mallett, Karl James, Lachlan Grant and Garth Pratten